-45.2.
+38.2.
 Liquidity risk

-The Group maintains a balance between continuity, flexibility and cost of financing by using various sources of funding, which enable management of liquidity risk and effective mitigation of risk consequences.
+The Company maintains a balance between continuity, flexibility and cost of financing by using various sources of funding, which enable management of liquidity risk and effective mitigation of risk consequences.

-The TAURON Group carries out a centralized finance management policy, allowing effective management in this respect on the Capital Group level.
-Among others, the Group has adopted Liquidity management policy for the TAURON Group, which facilitates optimization of liquidity management in the Group, reduces the risk of liquidity loss in the Group and in each Group company as well as reduces financial expenses.
+TAURON Group carries out a centralized finance management policy, allowing effective management in this respect on the Capital Group level.
+Among others, the TAURON Group has adopted Liquidity management policy for the TAURON Group, which facilitates optimization of liquidity management at the TAURON Group, reduces the risk of liquidity loss, as well as financial expenses in the Group and in each company from the TAURON Group.
 Having implemented appropriate projection standards, the TAURON Group can precisely determine its liquidity position and optimize the time of obtaining funding, maturity and types of deposit instruments, as well as an appropriate level of the liquidity provision.

-Additionally, in order to minimize the possibility of cash flow disruption and liquidity risk, the TAURON Group, as in previous year, used the cash pooling mechanism.
+Additionally, in order to minimize the possibility of cash flow disruption and liquidity risk, the TAURON Group, as in previous years, used the cash pooling mechanism.
 The cash pooling structure enables the Group companies that experience short-term shortage of funds to use cash provided by companies with cash surplus, without the need to obtain borrowings from third parties.